|Location||Moscow, Russia; Khabarovsk, Russia|

 |Repeated for 2 minutes||Repeated twice|

 M12 operates in regular schedules of three identical transmissions, spaced 20 minutes apart.
-The first transmission can take place at any 10-minute interval within an hour, but most commonly it's either the full hour or half hour.
+The first transmission can take place at any 10-minute interval within an hour, but most commonly it's either the full hour or the half hour.
 If the first transmission took place before 12:00 UTC, the frequencies of the subsequent repeats increase - otherwise they decrease.
 If the transmission is too long to fit into the 20-minute frame, it continues, then the subsequent repeat is started as soon as possible.